 As subscriptions continue to become a primary growth driver for enterprise brands in the food and beverage space, Bold was pleased to host a recent webinar: Growing food and beverage subscriptions in 2021.
 The lively discussion featured industry-leading food and beverage subscription experts: Trae Halkitis, CTO of Metabolic Meals, and Hamid Saify, VP of Ecommerce, Liquid Death — along with subscription industry leader, Chris George, Chairman and Co-Founder, of the Subscription Trade Association (SUBTA).
 The group was rounded out by Bold’s own Co-Founder and VP of Growth, Jay Myers.

 If you’re launching or scaling a subscription program outside of the food and beverage sector, such as beauty, pet supplies, or SaaS — don’t stop reading.
 When it comes to running a successful value-packed subscription business, the principles and takeaways discussed in this webinar apply across almost any vertical.
 Here is access to the full webinar.

 We've also compiled key takeaways from the webinar for enterprise leaders looking to scale subscription programs:

 1. Make your subscription stand out

-If you haven’t heard of Liquid Death, get ready to have your thirst for creative ecommerce marketing quenched.
+If you haven’t heard of Liquid Death, get ready to have your thirst for creative ecommerce marketing slaked.
 This subscription beverage brand offers sparkling and still variations of their death-metal inspired tall-boys of water, packaged and shipped to your doorstep, bar, or one of over 20,000 retail locations.